• Twitter

 How do I use this resource?

-The aim of this document is to assist governing bodies, proprietors, head teachers, senior leadership teams, designated safeguarding leads and teaching staff to understand the ranger of harms related to sexual violence, sexual abuse and harmful practices.
+The aim of this document is to help governing bodies, proprietors, head teachers, senior leadership teams, designated safeguarding leads, and teaching staff understand the range of harms associated with sexual violence, sexual abuse, and harmful practices.

-It is designed to support front line professions in situations or incidents that require a safeguarding response. part of this response will on occasion include the reporting of criminal offences.
-The guidance aims to improve the identification of vulnerability and enhance information sharing to improve the safeguarding response children receive.
+It is designed to support professionals in situations that require a safeguarding response, which, on occasion, may involve reporting criminal offences.
+The guidance aims to improve the identification of vulnerabilities and enhance information sharing to strengthen the safeguarding response that children receive.

 The guidance contains:

-• A Guidance for School’s on a range of safeguarding concerns including: FGM, breast flattening, honour related abuse, forced marriage and child abuse linked to faith or belief
+• A Guidance for School’s on a range of safeguarding concerns including: FGM, breast flattening, honour related abuse, forced marriage and spirit possession, witchcraft, and ritualistic abuse.

 • A Charter School’s can sign up to